 From May to September, temperatures are relatively warm, the skies are clear, and the days are long.
 This is also peak season, so travel costs and crowd levels will be higher.
 The snowflakes make an appearance in autumn, and from November through March snow can blanket the city.
 If you want decent weather and fewer crowds, visit during May or September.

 Where To Stay

 LUXURY: Lydmar Hotel.
-This trendy, boutique hotel was #1 on Trip Advisor when this article was written.
+This trendy, boutique hotel was #1 on Trip Advisor when this article was written (it recently slipped to #5 but it’s still one of the highest rated hotels in Stockholm).
 The location is fantastic, being within walking distance of Gamla Stan, Kungsträdgården station, and the Strömkajen ferry.

 Strandvägen and Hotel Diplomat (the white building with the red roof and orange awning).

 MID-RANGE: Hotel Hellstens Malmgard.
 This cute hotel is another spot that gets rave reviews on Trip Advisor.
 It’s located in Södermalm, a little farther away from the main sites than the other accommodations on this list, but what you get is a small, clean, quiet hotel at an affordable price.